anakarpow/Monitored-SES-Email-service/README.md

 ## Overview

-This project implements an AWS Lambda-based service for automated email distribution using Amazon SES.
-It is designed to process cost reports and send them to a list of recipients, with monitoring and reporting features for internal auditing.
-The solution is built for CAST and integrates with other Lambda functions for event-driven workflows.
+- This project aims to automate the distribution of files via email using AWS Lambda and Amazon SES.
+- The solution integrates with other Lambda functions via event-driven workflows.
+It was designed to be activated by another Lambda function to complete a regular workflow.
+- The service processes a list of recipients, retrieves relevant cost report files from S3, and sends emails with attachments while monitoring the sending status for internal auditing purposes.
 ---

 ## Architecture

-- **Trigger:** The Lambda function is triggered by another Lambda (CRC) or scheduled events.
+- **Trigger:** The Lambda function is triggered by another Lambda or scheduled events.
 - **Input:** Receives an event containing a list of recipient addresses and metadata (see example below).
 - **Processing:**
-  - Finds matching cost report files in S3 for each recipient.
+  - Finds matching files in S3 for each recipient.
   - Sends emails with attachments via SES.
-  - Sends a monitoring email to the internal office with sending statistics and a report.
+- **Error Handling:** Handles bounces, complaints, and invalid addresses.
-- **Monitoring:** Generates and attaches an HTML report summarizing the sending status.
+- **Monitoring:** Generates and sends an HTML file containing sending statistics and a report for internal auditing.

 ---